 Feeling the effects of the economy?
 Have too little time to hit the gym — or too few bucks to join one?
-Here, then, is some guidance on how to build muscle without weights, all from the comfort of home.
+Here, then, is some guidance on how to build muscle without an expensive weight set or gym membership, and all from the comfort of home.

 Most people who want serious muscle gain — bodybuilders and powerlifters — pump iron to achieve results.
 If your goal is to be like Ahnold (the former California Governator), lifting heavy weights would be the way to go.